otoolep/questdb.io/docs/functionsText.md

 ---
-id: functions
+id: functionsText
-title: Functions
+title: Text Functions
-sidebar_label: Functions
+sidebar_label: Text Functions
 ---

-This section gives an overview of the functions available in QuestDB's web console.

-## Text
+## concat

-### concat()

-`concat` generates a string from one or inputs.
+`concat(str, ...)`  - concatenates a string from one or more input values

 Example
 ```sql